En Route Travel

 PCS Monetary Allowance in Lieu of Transportation (MALT)

-For each privately owned conveyance (POC) authorized $0.23 per mile authorized.
-This change is effective for all PCS travel commencing on or after 1 January 2012.
+For each privately owned conveyance (POC) authorized $0.235 per mile is authorized.
+Effective for all PCS travel beginning on or after 1 January 2014.

 The JTR permits the Government to authorize you to receive travel expenses for traveling in more than two POCs to a new duty station if the circumstances are found to be "advantageous to the Government."
 JTR, par.
 C2159-C covers conditions allowing for the use of additional POCs.
 Travel authorizations must specifically authorize additional POCs.